fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/AzureRM.HDInsight.md

 ### [Add-AzureRmHDInsightStorage](./Add-AzureRmHDInsightStorage.md)
-Adds an azure_2 Storage key to a cluster configuration object.
+Adds an Azure Storage key to a cluster configuration object.

 ### [Get-AzureRmHDInsightCluster](./Get-AzureRmHDInsightCluster.md)
-Gets and lists all of the azure_2 HDInsight clusters associated with the current subscription or a specified resource group, or retrieves a specific cluster.
+Gets and lists all of the Azure HDInsight clusters associated with the current subscription or a specified resource group, or retrieves a specific cluster.

 ### [Get-AzureRmHDInsightJobOutput](./Get-AzureRmHDInsightJobOutput.md)